 Professional liability insurance remains the largest single insurance premium expenditure for professional service firms.
 Throughout this series, our experts will share their insights and guidance in navigating this volatile professional liability marketplace, alongside other lines of coverage.

-The series will present articles on the retention of risk by professional service firms.
-The series will discuss the determination of the “right” self-insured retention and the possible use of captives.
-A deeper actuarial review will be presented in the fall.
+The series presents articles on the retention of risk by professional service firms, examining the determination of the “right” self-insured retention, the possible use of captives and actuarial considerations in discussions of risk retention.

-The upcoming articles will center on insurance market conditions for 2021, making them a real-time guide for insurance negotiations and analysis.
+The articles center on current insurance market conditions, making them a real-time guide for insurance negotiations and analysis.